dmiller/clojure-clr-next/_posts/2023-01-27-doing-a-number.md

 In other words, just defer to `add(obj,obj)` and let it do its magic.
 This the default approach when you can't figure out something more bespoke to do.

-And thus we arrive at
+And thus we arrive at the most general case:

 ```F#
 static member add(x: obj, y: obj) = Numbers.getOps(x, y).add (x, y)